Year of call: 2017

 Re E – Secured substantial and numerous findings against a parent in relation to emotional harm of the Child, and parental alienation of the other parent.

-Re T – Contested application made by a mother seeking to change her child’s primary education.
-Mother was successful at final hearing.
+Re T – Successful contested application made by a mother seeking to change her child’s primary education.

 Re H – Successfully represented a father in acrimonious proceedings seeking to change the residence of his child from the child’s mother to himself.

 Joseff’s pro-bono involvement includes volunteering with the following social mobility initiatives:

 - Bridging the Bar, a charity committed to increasing the equality of access to opportunities in the legal profession across all underrepresented groups;

 - Joseff is the regional co-ordinator for Wales for Young Citizens, a charity that conducts an annual national mock trial competition in comprehensive schools throughout Wales

 - the Lord Edmund Davies Legal Education Trust, a charity established to serve young people living in Wales or having a connection with Wales who are interested in entering the legal profession.